prof-rossetti/intro-to-python/notes/python/packages/sendgrid.md

 #pip install sendgrid==6.6.0
 ```

-We'll want to make sure the installed version is greater than 6.0.5, because earlier versions of this package worked differently, and the code examples in this document only apply to the newer versions.
+> NOTE: we'll want to make sure the installed version is greater than 6.0.5, because earlier versions of this package worked differently, and the code examples in this document only apply to the newer versions.

 ## Setup